privet100/transcendence/README.md

   + an AI opponent that provides a challenging and engaging gameplay experience for users
   + the AI replicates human behavior, meaning that in your AI implementation, you must simulate keyboard input
   + the AI refreshes its view of the game once per second, requiring it to anticipate bounces and other actions
-  + the AI utilizes **power-ups** if you have chosen to implement the Game customization options module
   + AI logic and decision-making processes that enable the AI player to make intelligent and strategic moves
   + explore alternative algorithms and techniques to create an effective AI player without relying on A*
   + the AI adapts to different gameplay scenarios and user interactions